ccmucdenver/ccm-docs/docs/TermsandConditions.md

 Please do not store or process any sensitive information on this system, such as proprietary data, health records, grades, social security numbers, potentially defense-related data, or data related to technology restricted in any way, particularly technology which may be subject to restrictions on export to some countries.
-In more detai
+In more detail:

 * **No [CU highly confidential](https://www.cu.edu/data-governance/resources-support/data-classification) data are allowed, which includes any data requiring compliance with any regulations or security standards, such HIPPA, FERPA, NIST SP 800-171, etc. No Controlled Unclassified Information (CUI) is allowed.**